-Introduction of the Elegoo Saturn
+Presentation of the Elegoo Saturn

 Despite this larger screen, the resolution is the same (2560*1440), so there will be a slight loss of quality compared to a Mars (smaller screen for the same resolution, with a finer print).
-[Update, the final version will finally be equipped with a 4K monochrome screen].
+Update, the final version will finally be equipped with a 4K monochrome screen].

 The USB port is on the front compared to the Mars [Update, finally on the side on the final version].

-First impression with the Saturn
+First print with the Saturn

-Then we switch to XXL model printing!
+Then we move on to the XXL model printing!

-Update, announced price list and pre-order available!
+Update, price announced and pre-order available!